-They are moving to address this imbalance, and that’s part of the benefit of Suntory at seeing themselves as a blending house as well; they have an internal system that allows the to adapt.
+They are moving to address this imbalance, and that’s part of the benefit of Suntory seeing themselves as a blending house as well; they have an internal system that allows them to adapt.
 In the US they’ve released Suntory Toki (which you can read more about here) to address our need for a Japanese Whiskey for cocktails.
 But the big shift for most people was discontinuing the Hibiki 12 and introducing the Hibiki Harmony.

-The Hibiki’s have always been one Suntory considers to be the highest form of their art and is meticulous in its attention to detail.
+The Hibiki’s have always been the ones that Suntory considers to be the highest form of their art and is meticulous in its attention to detail.
 The name Hibiki means “resonance” and is meant to represent the Suntory philosophy of living in harmony with people and nature.
 The goal is to create a harmonious balance between the malt and grain whiskies that make up the blend.
 Even the bottle is meant to represent that natural harmony.
 The bottle has 24 facets meant to represent the 24 seasons of the traditional Japanese calendar.
 This attention to detail and the quality of Hibiki didn’t go unnoticed and the 12 year especially became a fan favorite.
 But pricing and stocks have buried the 12 year and soon after it’s demise along comes the Hibiki Harmony.

 Beam Suntory is quick to point out that the Harmony is not meant to be a replacement for the 12 Year.
 The Hibiki 12 Year was actually unique among the Hibiki blends in that it utilized a small amount of whiskey aged in plum wine casks.
 With rising demand, depleting stock, and this blending element only being used for this one bottling the decided to just stop making the 12 Year.